learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 packets are in the right order, your friend's computer can read your complete message.

-TCP takes place in the **transport layer** of the networking stack.
-The transport layer is like the post office, handling the transportation of your letter.
-It takes care of how the letter will be delivered from your location to your friend's location.
-It ensures that the letter is sent reliably and efficiently, making sure it doesn't get lost or damaged along the way.
-The transport layer uses different methods, just like different shipping companies might use trucks, airplanes, or ships to transport packages.

 TCP is considered a stateful protocol because it establishes a connection, keeps track of the ongoing communication, ensures packets arrive reliably and in